The 802.11ac WiFi Standard Explained

 Wireless networking is the most convenient way of accessing the internet.
 Every year the number of users and devices accessing the internet increases.
 As a result, many people experience speed slow-downs and unreliable wireless connections.
-To reduce those challenges and improve the wireless experience, the WiFi-Alliance established a new WiFi standard - 802.11ac.
+To reduce those challenges and improve your wireless experience, the WiFi-Alliance set up a new WiFi standard - 802.11ac.

 What is 802.11ac?

 The 802.11ac standard, also known as WiFi 5 and Gigabit WiFi, is the 5th generation of WiFi.
 It’s an upgrade from IEEE 802.11n, or WiFi 4.
 WiFi 5 was designed to deliver improved speeds, WiFi performance, and better range to keep up with the growing number of users, devices, and data use.